mstrens/grbl_controller_esp32/README.md

 - then click on the buttons Download, Upload , Delete, Directory
 Note: you can only interact with the root of the SD card (not the sub directories).

+## Informations on the TFT layout and functions
+### Info screen:
+This is the first and main screen of the application.
+It displays:
+- on the first line, left: a status saying when printing from SD card or when GRBL is controlled via PC and USB or via PC and wifi
+- on the first line, right: the GRBL status (Idle, Run, Alarm , Hold, Jog, ...) or "??" when GRBL is not responding (e.g. GRBL in alarm:1)
+- on a second line, the last message (error or alarm) sent by GRBL
+- on the third line, left: a wifi icon; it is red when there are no PC connected with telnet, green when a pc is connected with telnet
+- on the next lines: the X, Y, Z positions in Work coordinate and in Machine coordinate
+- on the last line: the feed rate and the spindle rpm.
+- there are also 2 buttons that depends on the current state (e.g. Setup, Print, Pause, Resume, Cancel)
+### Setup screen displays:
+- The IP address to be use if you want to upload/download/delete/list files from the root directory on the SD.
+This IP has to be entered in a PC browsing session
+- The GRBL status
+- The last message from GRBL
+- some buttons to request from GRBL a Homing, an unlock, a soft reset
+- some buttons to access other screens
+### Print screen displays some buttons to select between
+- printing a file from the SD card; you will then get a screen with a list of files/directories on the SD card
+- printing/controlling GRBL from the PC using the USB connection.
+- printing/controlling GRBL from the PC using a telnet connection.
+- direct links to other screens (Setup, Cmd, Info)
+Note: with USB and Telnet, the ESP32 works in "passthrough".
+It means that it works just like the PC was directly connected to GRBL.
+So, Once USB or Telnet is activated, you can't anymore use the ESP32 options (Setup, ...).\
+The only thing you can do on ESP32 side is to view the current position and status and to select the button "Stop PC" which will stop the flow of data exchanged with the PC.\
+### Move screen allows you to move your motoers in the X, Y and Z axis.
+- It displays the current work positions and the distances moved since this screen has been entered.
+- there are 2 kinds of moves
+- when the button "Auto" is displayed, it means that the distances to move depends on the duration of pressing a X,Y,R button.
+When you keep pressing, the distance (and the speed) increases)
+- If you press the "Auto" button, it will be repladed by "0.01".
+It means that each press on X, Y,Z will move by 0.01 mm (or inch depending on the GRBL setting).
+- Pressing 0.01 button changes it to 0.1.
+Pressing again, it becomes 1, 10 and finally back to Auto
+### Set XYZ screen allows you to set the work coordinates X, Y, Z or all to zero at the current machine position.
+### Cmd screen allows you to execute some set of predefined Gcode commands.
+It is a kind of macros that you can define yourself (e.g. for probing, changing coordinates system, ...)
+- you can define up to 7 commands (the name and the Gcode commands
+- to define/update a Cmd button, you have to edit a file on your pc with one set of Gcode commands and save it under a name like Cmd5_name.xxx where
+  - Cmd and _ are fixed
+  - 5 is replaced by the digit of the Cmd (must be between 1 and 7)
+  - name is replaced by the name given to the button (must be less than 16 char and begin with a letter a...z or A...Z)
+  - xxx is the file extension and is discarded
+- this file has to be copied/uploaded on the SD card
+- if you select such a file with the Print from SD Card menu, the file will not be printed but the Cmd button will be created and the Gcode commands will be saved in the ESP32.
+- So you can later use the Cmd buttons even if the SD card is not present.
+Note: "Printing" a file having the same button digit as an existing Cmd button will replace as well the name as the Gcode of the button